-We have helped 100’s of people giving effective Mental Health Support and we would love to help you.
+Mental Health Support has helped 100’s of people and we would love to help you.
 Many of us struggle to cope with life adjustments, anxieties, and personal challenges.
 Sometimes treatment from psychologists or psychiatrists is not an option.
 Regardless of what life brings you, if you want a positive and proactive way to handle stress or if you need help living your best life, we can help.
 Tim Tentcher is the executive director of Mental Health Support Services and the author of Picture Your Life, which guides the people we work with to use the methods we teach on their own.

 All members of our team work a recovery process themselves